Why Buy a 2016 Subaru Crosstrek?Buying Guide Advice Prices

 Critics of the 2016 XV Crosstrek say that for all its faults, it handles well in bad driving conditions.
 A drive train that distributes engine power to all four wheels helps the vehicle apply force more evenly, and test drivers say it maintains a fairly smooth ride as a result.
 It also helps that the vehicle includes standard features like:

 - Electronic traction, and

 3) High Ground Clearance

-Vehicles in the 2016 Subaru XV Crosstrek family took ideas from the Subaru Impreza and literally elevated them to new heights.
+Vehicles in the 2016 Subaru Crosstrek family took ideas from the Subaru Impreza and literally elevated them to new heights.
 This ride provides a bit more - free space for traveling through snow and mud without scraping the underbody.
 Even with 8.7 inches of clearance, however, the low center of gravity ensures that drivers don't sacrifice too much stability, and most were comfortable with the amount of body lean they experienced in corners.